NavyaG-lab/Tech-writer/etl_users/dataset_series.md

 ### Metadata

-Every dataset series can be stored with an additional set of metadata by overriding the flag `DatasetSeriesContractOp.addIngestionMetadata` and setting it to `true`.
+Every event-based dataset series has additional ingestion-related metadata that can be made visible by overriding the flag `DatasetSeriesContractOp.addIngestionMetadata` and setting it to `true`.

+Note that archive and manual dataset series don't have this ingestion data.

 When this flag is enabled, every schema has a corresponding “metadata enriched” version.
 This applies to `contractSchema`, too, in the